Wei-Chung Wang

-Wei-Chung Wang (王維中, born April 25, 1992) is a Taiwanese professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics, and Pittsburgh Pirates, and in the KBO League for the NC Dinos.
+Wei-Chung Wang (王維中, born April 25, 1992) is a Taiwanese professional baseball pitcher for the TSG Hawks of Taiwan's Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics, and Pittsburgh Pirates, in the KBO League for the NC Dinos, and in the CPBL for the Wei Chuan Dragons.